SummIt: Iterative Text Summarization via ChatGPT: Related Work

 \subsection{Text Summarization}

-Recent years have witnessed significant advancements in text summarization systems, thanks to the progress in deep neural networks.
-Automatic summarization methods can be broadly categorized into extractive summarization and abstractive summarization.
-Extractive summarization involves the direct extraction of sentences from the source text to form summaries~\cite{xu2019discourse,liu2019text, zhong2020extractive, zhang2020graph,zhang2022hegel,zhang2023diffusum}, while abstractive summarization generates summaries through conditional generation using a sequence-to-sequence (seq2seq) framework.
-Previous abstractive systems have employed various sequential neural models, such as recurrent neural networks~\cite{cheng2016neural,nallapati2016abstractive}, and pre-trained language models~\cite{egonmwan2019transformer,liu2019text,lewis2019bart,50901}.
+Recent years have witnessed significant advancements in text summarization systems with the development of deep neural networks and pre-trained language models.
+Automatic summarization methods can be broadly categorized into extractive and abstractive approaches.
+Extractive summarization involves the direct extraction of sentences from the source text to form summaries~\cite{xu2019discourse,liu2019text, zhong2020extractive,zhang-etal-2022-hegel,zhang-etal-2023-diffusum}, while abstractive approaches conditionally generate summaries using a sequence-to-sequence (seq2seq) framework~\cite{lewis2019bart,50901}.

-However, most existing approaches treat the summarization task as a one-shot generation process without considering controllability, often resulting in the generation of hallucinated content \cite{kryscinski2019evaluating,zhang2022improving}.
-To address the limitation, \citet{Liu2022OnIS} proposes to edit a summary using human feedback and automatically correct factual inconsistencies in generated summaries with generated human feedback.
-In contrast, we propose a new summarization framework that allows iterative summary self-refinement and more user controllability.
-We also propose incorporating knowledge and topic extractors for faithful and controllable summary generation.
+Existing approaches mentioned above generate summaries in a one-shot manner, and their outputs may not always align with user expectations and may contain hallucinated content~\cite{kryscinski-etal-2020-evaluating}.
+To address the limitation, \citet{Liu2022OnIS} proposes to automatically correct factual inconsistencies in generated summaries with generated human feedback.
+In contrast, our SummIt framework enables iterative summary refinement with self-evaluation and feedback, eliminating the need for costly human annotations.
+Additionally, we propose the integration of knowledge and topic extractors to further enhance summary faithfulness and controllability.